Paste a url where

 can be downloaded

 - Class: ship

 - Bluedog DB

-The Saturn V, to date, is the largest and most powerful rocket ever launched and carried most of the Apollo missions excluding 7, ASTP, and the Skylab missions.
-The Sarnus V is an approximation of the Saturn V by Blue Dog Design Bureau and built from the manual specifications.
-This is the full configuration for a complete mission in a configuration similar to Apollo 11 and includes a munar lander which carries up to two Kerbonauts to and from either the Mun or Minmus.
+The Saturn V was the largest and most powerful launch vehicle ever produced, to date, and was used for most of the Apollo missions excluding 7, ASTP, and Skylab.
+The Blue Dog Design produced Sarnus V is an approximation of the Saturn V and built to specifications from their manual.
+This is a full configuration for a munar mission similar to Apollo 11, with a few changes, and including the Sina munar lander which can carry up to two Kerbonauts to and back from either the Mun or Minmus.

 Do you really want to downvote this?

 It will cost you 5 of your own points to downvote